GreenDoge-Network/greendoge-blockchain/README.md

 * A growing community of farmers and developers around the world

 ## Latest News
+- The block rewards have been reduced from 100 to 20 now, with the end of the community early participant rewards.
 - GreenDoge will be listed on [forks.green](https://www.forks.green/) at 15:00 GMT+0 on July 30th.
-- GreenDoge will reduce its production by 5 times, with the end of the community early participant rewards.
 - The 500 GDOG rewards for registered early community participants have been sent.
 - The rewards on the testnet will not be retained, please make sure you are on the mainnet.
 ![image](https://github.com/GreenDoge-Network/greendoge-blockchain/blob/79a9291b3d70f2dd03702e1822193f4d6ca16601/make_sure_mainnet.png)